hanlinniu/turtlebot3_ddpg_collision_avoidance/README.md

 # Project Title: Mapless collision avoidance of turtlebot3 using DDPG
-The paper is accepted in SII 2021.
-Paper title 'Accelerated Sim-to-Real Deep Reinforcement Learning: Learning Collision Avoidance from Human Player'
+This work is implemented in paper'Accelerated Sim-to-Real Deep Reinforcement Learning: Learning Collision Avoidance from Human Player' published in 2021 IEEE/SICE International Symposium on System Integration (SII) and "Voronoi-Based Multi-Robot Autonomous Exploration in Unknown Environments via Deep Reinforcement Learning" published in IEEE Transactions on Vehicular Technology.

 This code is for training and testing ddpg algorithm on turtlebot3 waffle pi.